-Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good’ Men [Opinion]
+Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good Men’ [Opinion]

 Johnny Depp fans and Thomas Gibson fans do a lot of research.
 Johnny Depp fans watch the infamous Amber Heard videos on Youtube, picking apart every scene to prove they are fake.
 Thomas Gibson fans pour over TV ratings to prove their boycott is effective.

 Johnny Depp has a history of standing up for the falsely accused.
-In 2011, Johnny Depp worked hard to get Damien Echols, off death row and released because he was proven innocent by DNA, but the state of Arkansas was planning to execute him.
+In 2011, Johnny Depp worked hard to get Damien Echols off death row and released because he was proven innocent by DNA, but the state of Arkansas was planning to execute him.
 For more information see this from the Inquisitr.

 RELATED REPORTS FROM THE INQUISITR